Project Helix Price: How Much Could It Cost?

 Our Price Prediction

-Based on historical pricing trends, expected component costs, and market positioning: $499–$599 for a standard model, with a possible premium tier at $699.
+Based on historical pricing trends, expected component costs, and market positioning: $499 to $599 for a standard model, with a possible premium tier at $699.
 A Game Pass bundle variant at a lower hardware cost is also plausible.
-This is entirely speculative — Speculation
+We now separately track the broader March-to-April social-media rumor band of $999 to $1400, but we do not treat that as the most likely outcome.
+The equivalent-PC framing and the widening PS6 comparison cycle both make the $599 to $699 tier more strategically interesting, because it could be expensive for a console while still looking relatively justified for a hybrid Xbox-plus-PC device.
+This is still editorial analysis — Speculation